 - Flight to Istanbul, for the rest of the trip.

-Overall, it was a great trip!
+Overall, it was a great family vacation!
 The pace was somewhat quick in parts – but an extended trip like this was great for seeing many new places and experiencing the unfamiliar.

 As we expected, our grade-school-age boys really liked Italy, particularly Venice, where it was easy for them to safety navigate the zig-zagging canals, without the motorbikes of Rome.
 The Italian food there was easy for all of us to enjoy.
 But they enjoyed the other places as well – e.g. the beauty of Santorini and Croatia, the ancient marvels of Athens, the exotic sites and smells of Istanbul.
 We’ll write up what we saw along the way!
 First up: Budapest.